CongducPham/LowCostLoRaGw/README.md

 With the Arduino IDE, open the Arduino_LoRa_temp sketch (or the more simpler Arduino_LoRa_Simple_temp), compile it and upload to an Arduino board.

-The end-device has address 6 and run in LoRa mode 4 for Arduino_LoRa_temp and address 8 with LoRa mode 1 for Arduino_LoRa_Simple_temp.
+The end-device runs in LoRa mode 1 and has address 6 for Arduino_LoRa_temp and address 8 for Arduino_LoRa_Simple_temp.
 It will send data to the gateway.

 The default configuration uses an application key set to [5, 6, 7, 8].